Temporary Child Care

 Event Child Care

-Rather than setting up and staffing child care rooms for campus events, U-M departments and programs are encouraged to support families (U-M affiliates as well as visitors or guests) in securing their own child care off-campus.
+Rather than setting up and staffing child care rooms for campus events, U-M departments and programs are encouraged to support families (U-M faculty, staff, and students, as well as visitors or guests) in securing their own child care off-campus.
 University rooms and spaces might not provide needed safety and required equipment; State of Michigan child care licensing rules are in place; and staffing requires background checks, training and supervision.

 Instead, U-M departments and programs might consider some of the following ideas: